 There are a number of ways to pay your rent………………

 - By Payment App for iPhone iPad and Android users: Allpay’s Payment App is free to download and is available on Apple, Android and Windows smartphones.
 The App will enable you to make a payment without the need to securely store a payment reference number or your bank card details

-Look out for the yellow and purple Paypoint sign at your local shop, newsagent or petrol station.
+- With your rent card at a ‘Paypoint’ outlet: Look out for the yellow and purple Paypoint sign at your local shop, newsagent or petrol station.
 Use your rent card and pay by cash or debit card.
 It’s a free, convenient and confidential service - shop staff cannot see details of your rent account.
 Find your nearest Paypoint outlet If you require a rent card contact us

 - By post: Please do not send cash through the post.
 Instead send a cheque (made payable to Grwp Cynefin) to your local office addresses and opening times.
 Also remember to write your name, address and rent account number on the reverse of the cheque.

 Benefit and Budgeting Calculator

 Here’s a quick link to our simple to use Benefit and Budgeting Calculator.
 Through just a few simple steps you can see how much benefit you are eligible for and how much better off you might be in work.
 You can also see how changes in your household budget can affect your income.
 You can use the calculator for free here.